UC-Berkeley-I-School/mids-210-radiology-triage-models-spring24/dev_notes/tabular_model.md

 ## Initial Model Build Process

 Initial approach is to create a multi-head multi-label classification model, with each head focused on a single class.
+For the time being, setup as a dummy series of linear nn.